Here’s a brief explanation of the main parts of PyScripter. Before you begin reading, be sure to have PyScripter open, so you can follow along.

 import arcpy" to import arcpy or running a print statement.

-Now let's return to the left side of the window, the Editor pane.
-It will contain a blank script file by default (untitled0.py).
-I say it's a blank script file, because while there is text in the file, that text is delimited by special characters that cause it to be ignored when the script is executed.
-We'll discuss these special characters further later, but for now it's sufficient to note that Spyder automatically inserts the character encoding of the file, the time it was created, and the login name of the user running Spyder.
+Now let's return to the right side of the window, the Editor pane.
+It will contain a blank script file by default (module1.py).
+I say it's a blank script file, because while there is text in the file, that text is delimited by special characters that cause it to be ignored when the script is executed We'll discuss these special characters further later, but for now, it's sufficient to note that PyScripter automatically inserts the character encoding of the file, the time it was created, and the login name of the user running PyScripter.
 You can add the actual Python statements that you'd like to be executed beneath these bits of documentation.
-(You can also remove the documentation, if you like.)
+(You can also remove the function and if statement along with the documentation, if you like.)

 Above the Editor pane, a number of toolbars are visible by default.
 The File, Run, and Debug toolbars provide access to many commonly used operations through a set of buttons.
 The File toolbar contains tools for loading, running, and saving scripts.
-The Run toolbar contains a "play" button that can be used to test your script without having to double-click the file in Windows Explorer.
 Finally, the Debug toolbar contains tools for carefully reviewing your code line-by-line to help you detect errors.
-The Debugging toolbar is extremely valuable to you as a programmer and you’ll learn how to use it later in this course.
+The Debugging toolbar is extremely valuable to you as a programmer, and you’ll learn how to use it later in this course.
 This toolbar is one of the main reasons to use an Integrated Development Environment (IDE) instead of writing your code in a simple text editor like Notepad.